sabiodun2000/webserver/README.md

 # webserver
-This contains cookbook of a static website
+Chef cookbook of a simple static webserver